juliasilge/course-ML-tidymodels/slides/chapter1_05.md

 type: slides
 ---

-# Getting started with caret 💫
+# Getting started with tidymodels 💫

 Notes: You just performed some exploratory data analysis and built a simple linear model using base R's `lm()` function.